+If the doctor detects an abnormality in your screening mammogram, you may be referred for a diagnostic mammogram or other specialized imaging.
 Radiologists at the Breast Care Center use several different imaging technologies to investigate breast abnormalities and gain additional knowledge about confirmed tumors:

 Mammogram technology can be used to investigate abnormalities detected through screening mammograms.
 A diagnostic mammogram captures images of the breast from additional views and angles.

 Ultrasound is used to evaluate abnormalities detected through mammography or physical examination.
 For example, a mammogram might pick up a mass that appears to be a benign cyst.
 A breast ultrasound procedure can determine whether the mass is fluid-filled or solid, thereby confirming the benign diagnosis or indicating a need for further investigation.

 Many women who are newly diagnosed with breast cancer undergo a magnetic resonance imaging (MRI) study to determine the extent of their disease.
 MRI is very sensitive to differences in soft tissues, so it is able to detect some additional cancers that are missed by other imaging technologies.
 An MRI procedure can help detect smaller cancerous lesions that are adjacent to the diagnosed mass, elsewhere in the same breast or in the other breast.

 Women who will undergo surgery for a very small breast tumor (one that cannot be located easily by feel) first have a “localization” procedure.
 Using mammogram or ultrasound guidance, a radiologist places a small wire within the breast at the site of the cancerous lesion.
 During surgery, the wire allows surgeons to identify the tissues that need to be removed.
 For most patients, image-guided localization is performed immediately before surgery.